JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 Our model has a target variable, in the sense outlined in [Scope and undefined notions](@ref scope), and `predict` returns an object with exactly the same form as the target.
-We indicate this behaviour by declaring
+We indicate this behavior by declaring

 ```@example anatomy
 LearnAPI.predict_proxy(::Type{<:MyRidge}) = LearnAPI.TrueTarget()